nickboffa/metazoan-root/project_outline.md

 When choosing genes and taxa, want to ensure that rates of evolution between them all are similar

-- Li *et. al* (2021) found that the studies that tend to recover Porifera-sister use: CAT models (especially with an unrestricted number of categories; in general more site categories -> more likely to get Porifera-sister), and use choanoflagelletes as the only outgroup.
-By this logic, it would be expected that we recover Ctenophore-sister, and so if we don't that's quite interesting.
+- Li *et. al* (2021) found that the studies that tend to recover Porifera-sister use A) CAT models (especially with an unrestricted number of categories; in general more site categories -> more likely to get Porifera-sister), and B) choanoflagelletes as the only outgroup.
+By this logic it would be expected that we recover Ctenophore-sister, and so if we don't that's notable.

 - Try to follow recommendations in https://www.ncbi.nlm.nih.gov/pmc/articles/PMC9452790/

-## 8. What you will measure and why (i.e. How you will know if what you are doing is good / is working / etc.)
+## 6. What you will measure and why (i.e. How you will know if what you are doing is good / is working / etc.)

-To see how well the root and topology is supported by the data, will measure:
+To see how well the root and topology is supported by the data, will measure both Rootstrap and Bootstrap/UFBoot support values.

-   * Rootstrap support values
-   * Bootstrap/UFBoot support values

-Could also calculate concordance factors for each gene in the datasets.
+Could also calculate concordance factors for each gene in the datasets, to see if there are any large conflicts between gene trees and the ML species tree.
+This has already been done for Laumer 2018, but could do it for Nosenko 2013.

-To test the data, should measure compositional heterogeneity across taxa.
-I suppose this is done by measuring the aa frequencies in each taxa and comparing somehow?
+To test the quality of the data, should measure compositional heterogeneity across taxa.
+I suppose this is done by measuring the aa frequencies in each taxa and comparing them somehow?